rossmassey/python-leetcode/docs/source/doc_overview.rst

 **Function** level documentation details function information as well as notes on which strategy was employed and the time/space complexity

-Docstring Args/Returns format follows the
+Docstring Args/Returns format follows the `Google Style Guide`_
-`Google Python Style Guide <https://google.github.io/styleguide/pyguide.html#383-functions-and-methods>`_

 Building Docs
 ^^^^^^^^^^^^^